How do startup Internet companies in Silicon Valley convince venture capitalists (VCs) to give them millions in seed capital?

 Since each movie project you create is essentially a new product that requires substantial financing to develop and manufacture, I say why not utilize the same powerful sales tool that entrepreneurs in other industries use and adapt it to raising money for your movie or television production.

 In the spirit of guerrilla screenwriting, I believe all writers should empower themselves and be able to talk intelligibly about the business aspects of movie marketing and distribution.
-In fact, if I was in charge of a university film school, I would make it mandatory for all film students to take at least two business classes, preferably financing and marketing.
+In fact, if I were in charge of a university film school, I would make it mandatory for all film students to take at least two business classes, preferably financing and marketing.

 Whether you’re trying to team up with a production company, approaching agents and managers to attach star actors to your project, presenting your film package directly to investors, or trying to attract the best crew possible, a professional pitch deck is a fantastic tool for attracting industry professionals.